Nyaru Menteng Orangutan Sanctuary

 Accommodation

-Volunteers stay in either an authentic longhouse or one of two houses situated opposite in the jungle surroundings of the sanctuary's grounds.
+You will stay in either an authentic longhouse or one of two houses situated opposite in the jungle surroundings of the sanctuary's grounds.
 Rooms are based on a twin-share, same-sex basis with 1 double room available for couples at request.
 Each room comes complete with bed linen, a fan, and mosquito nets.
 All rooms have their own en-suite bathrooms, complete with a western toilet, shower, sink and mirror.
 There is a kitchen and communal area in the longhouse, which is free for all volunteers to use, and has free Wi-Fi available, but please bear in mind that the signal can be intermittent.
-There is a free, regular cleaning service if you wish for your room to be cleaned and there are also laundry services available, though these come at a small fee.
+There is a free, regular cleaning service if you wish for your room to be cleaned and there are also laundry services available, though this come at a small fee.

 Meals & Beverages

 Volunteers enjoy three meals per day at the project, with all meals and drinking water included in the project fee.
 Your lunches and dinners will be prepared for you and will consist of typical Indonesian food, such as rice, noodles, and fried vegetables.
-Breakfast, however, is prepared by volunteers, but the food, such as cereal, yoghurt, bread for toast and eggs is supplied.
+Breakfast, however, is prepared by volunteers, but the food, such as cereal, yoghurt, bread and eggs is supplied.
 Vegetarians can be catered for but please let us know in advance so the appropriate food can be purchased.
 (If you have any severe nut allergies, please contact us prior to booking.)

 Alcohol is permitted and beer can be purchased at the sanctuary but may only be consumed at the volunteer accommodation.
 Snacks are not currently available onsite, but they can be purchased from a small local store which is a 15 minutes walk from the accommodation.